Holistic Optimal Label Selection for Robust Prompt Learning under Partial Labels: Experimental Settings

 \subsection{Confusion Types.}

-To simulate realistic partial label learning scenarios, we assign each training instance a candidate label set consisting of the ground-truth label and \(L\)-1 confusing labels, thereby introducing controlled ambiguity.
-The confusion rates $\gamma_c$, defined as the ratio of the number of confused labels to \(L\), serves as an indicator of the difficulty in identifying the ground-truth label within the candidate set. \textbf{1}) Generation of \textit{rand}-confusion, randomly samples \(L\)-1 incorrect labels for each instance.
+To simulate realistic partial label learning scenarios, we assign each training instance a candidate label set consisting of the ground-truth label and \(L\)-1 confusing labels, thereby introducing controlled ambiguity. \textbf{1}) Generation of \textit{rand}-confusion, randomly samples \(L\)-1 incorrect labels for each instance.
 To promote diversity, previously used confusing labels for the same class are avoided when possible.
 If the number of available incorrect labels is insufficient, sampling with replacement is applied. \textbf{2}) Generation of \textit{insd}-confusion, intentional selects confusion labels based on visual similarity.
 Specifically, image features are first extracted using a pre-trained model, and a prototype vector is computed for each class.
 For each instance, the cosine similarity between its feature representation and all class prototypes is calculated.
 Then, the top-(\(L\)-1) most similar labels—excluding the ground-truth—are selected, contributing to more challenging and informative candidate label sets with visually similar confusing labels.